 Detention: Students serving lunch detention should report to the office immediately upon being released from the class prior to lunch.
 Students are expected to complete school work and will surrender electronic devices when entering the room.
+Students who fail to attend detention may not participate in any school activities without prior approval from administration.

-Friday School: Students may be required to serve a "Friday School" session during normal school hours on an early release day (not to extend past the regular school release of 3:06).
+Friday School: Students may be required to serve a "Friday School" session during normal school hours on an early release day (not to extend past the regular school release of 3:13).
 This can be assigned for disciplinary, attendance, or academic issues in cooperation with parents.
+Students who fail to attend Friday School may not participate in any school activities without prior approval from administration.